Law school applications: Tips for recommenders

 If you are a graduate student, faculty member or employer who is new to writing recommendations in general, or to writing law school recommendations in particular, this page is for you.

 It is very important that you have an honest conversation with the person who is asking for the recommendation.
-If you don’t feel positively toward the student, or if you don’t remember his/her work well enough to write a persuasive letter, please say as much, and as directly as possible.
-This is admittedly a hard conversation to have, for you and for the student, but you are not doing the student any favors by sparing his or her feelings at this juncture.
+If you don’t feel positively toward the student, or if you don’t remember their work well enough to write a persuasive letter, please say as much, and as directly as possible.
+This is admittedly a hard conversation to have, for you and for the student, but you are not doing the student any favors by sparing their feelings at this juncture.
 Be straightforward and state clearly the reasons why you feel you cannot offer an enthusiastic recommendation.

 Often, students choose a potential recommender based more on title and perceived prestige than on how well the recommender knows the applicant.
 This is a bad idea, and one that the Pre-Law Advising Office strongly counsels against.
-If you are one of those prestigious title-holders, you should feel free to assure the student that your recommendation is going to be far less persuasive than one from a professor or instructor who knows the student and his/her work more closely.
+If you are one of those prestigious title-holders, you should feel free to assure the student that your recommendation is going to be far less persuasive than one from a professor or instructor who knows the student and their work more closely.
 In particular, students in large lecture classes who have developed closer working relationships with graduate student teaching assistants than with the professor should be encouraged to seek a recommendation from the TA—the personal connection will come through in the letter and result in a far more compelling recommendation.
+In law school admissions, the title of the recommender really doesn’t matter.

-If you do feel favorably toward the student and his/her work, then it’s time to tell the admissions committee why.
+If you do feel favorably toward the student and their work, then it’s time to tell the admissions committee why.
 The best letters of recommendation contain specific examples of the student’s stellar skills, not just conclusory statements.
-Tell the committee what the basis for your opinion is—what was the nature of the project, paper, or assignment that Sally completed which proved she had such great analytical reasoning skills?
-What did it require of all students, and what did Sally do in particular that set her work above the others’?
+Tell the committee what the basis for your opinion is—what was the nature of the project, paper, or assignment that Talia completed which proved she had such great analytical reasoning skills?
+What did it require of all students, and what did Justin do in particular that set his work above the others’?

-It is especially important to emphasize those skills that will make the student a good law student: e.g., writing, analytical reasoning, critical thinking, reading, self-discipline/work ethic, etc. You should feel free to ask the student for any additional information or materials that would assist you in drafting the letter—for example, a copy of any papers s/he wrote for you, his/her resume, or even a draft of his/her personal statement.
+It is especially important to emphasize those skills that will make the student a good law student: e.g., writing, analytical reasoning, critical thinking, reading, self-discipline/work ethic, etc. You should feel free to ask the student for any additional information or materials that would assist you in drafting the letter—for example, a copy of any papers they wrote for you, their resume, or even a draft of their personal statement.

 The corollary of the injunction to include as many specifics as possible is to avoid writing in generalities.
-To suggest that the student “will succeed in any endeavor s/he attempts” sounds great, but will likely make the admissions committee members think you don’t know much about this particular student or his/her ambitions.
-In turn, that can lead them to question the student’s judgment in choosing you as one of his/her recommenders.
+To suggest that the student “will succeed in any endeavor” sounds great, but will likely make the admissions committee members think you don’t know much about this particular student or their ambitions.
+In turn, that can lead them to question the student’s judgment in choosing you as one of their recommenders.

 It is also very helpful to committees to see comparative information—how does this student stack up against others you’ve had, and in particular against other students you’ve had who have gone on to law school?